zone-eu/zone-mta/plugins/README.md

 To use these hooks you need to set `enabled` to `'sender'` or `['sender',...]`

 -   **'sender:fetch'** with arguments `delivery` called when message is retrieved from queue for delivery
 -   **'sender:headers'** with arguments `delivery`, `connection` called when message is about to be sent (but before DKIM signing), this is your final chance to modify message headers or SMTP envelope.
-Do not spend too much time here as the SMTP connection is already open and might timeout. use _'sender:connect'_ hook to perform actions that take more time
+Do not spend too much time here as the SMTP connection is already open and might timeout. use _'sender:connection'_ hook to perform actions that take more time
--   **'sender:connecting'** with arguments `delivery` called when the system is about to establish a new or reuse a connection.
 -   **'sender:connect'** with arguments `delivery`, `options` called before connection is tried to open against the MX.
-If the options object includes a property socket after hook is finished, then this socket object is used to start the SMTP session
+If the options object includes a property socket after hook is finished, then this socket object is used to start the SMTP session.
+Do not use this for tasks that have to be performed for every message as the connection may get cached and reused.
+-   **'sender:connected'** with arguments `delivery`, `connection`, `options`, `secure` called when a new connection has been established.
+This is mainly meant for logging.
+-   **'sender:connection'** with arguments `delivery`, `connection` called when the system has established a new or reused an existing connection.
 -   **'sender:delivered'** with arguments `delivery`, `info` called after a message has been accepted by MX server
 -   **'sender:tlserror'** with arguments `delivery`, `options` called after a TLS connection failed against the MX

 ### Errors